Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Results: Characterizing Pak's Protocol Arts

 \subsection{Temporal dynamism and lifecycle aesthetics}

-Pak’s works are not static snapshots; they unfold over time, embracing change, ephemerality, and defined life cycles as core aesthetic elements.
-In classical systems art, the “consistency of a system may be altered in time and space” and all stages of its life cycle become material for the artwork.
-Pak’s projects exemplify this temporal dynamism.
-Lost Poets (2021) was structured as a narrative in multiple acts – from the initial sale of “Pages,” to a delayed Reveal where pages transformed into Poet NFTs, through daily drops of special “Origin” Poets, and onward towards a planned “Twist” and final Epilogue after 365 days.
+Pak's works are not static snapshots; they unfold over time, embracing change, ephemerality, and defined life cycles as core aesthetic elements.
+In classical systems art, the \emph{``consistency of a system may be altered in time and space''} and all stages of its life cycle become material for the artwork.
+Pak's projects exemplify this temporal dynamism. \emph{Lost Poets} (2021) was structured as a narrative in multiple acts---from the initial sale of ``Pages,'' to a delayed Reveal where pages transformed into Poet NFTs, through daily drops of special ``Origin'' Poets, and onward towards a planned ``Twist'' and final Epilogue after 365 days.
 The piece lives and evolves across an entire year, its full meaning only emerging gradually as collectors engage over time.
-This built-in lifecycle – birth (minting), maturation (naming and interacting), and an end-state after one year (when burning for Ash is enabled) – turns time into an artistic medium.
+This built-in lifecycle---birth (minting), maturation (naming and interacting), and an end-state after one year (when burning for \$ASH is enabled)---turns time into an artistic medium.

-Other Pak works similarly rely on temporal structure.
-Censored’s Clock is explicitly a time-based artwork: a counter of Assange’s days in prison that updates daily, tethering the piece’s content to the passage of time in the real world.
-The open edition portion of Censored was also time-limited to 48 hours, highlighting the urgency and performative moment of the audience’s participation.
-In X (2020), each NFT “moment” was only available during a one-day window, making “one single day of infinite existence” the defining limit of each edition.
+Other Pak works similarly rely on temporal structure. \emph{Censored}'s \emph{Clock} is explicitly a time-based artwork: a dynamic counter tethered to Assange's real-world status---it tallied his days in prison until his release in June 2024, at which point it began counting days of freedom.
+The open edition portion of Censored was also time-limited to 48 hours, highlighting the urgency and performative moment of the audience's participation.
+In \emph{X} (2020), each NFT ``moment'' was only available during a one-day window, making \emph{``one single day of infinite existence''} the defining limit of each edition.
 Scarcity and content in X were thus time-contingent: the fewer people who acted within the day, the fewer copies existed.
-Even Pak’s market dynamics often have temporal phases (for instance, The Fungible’s escalating price tiers each day).
-By designing pieces with evolving states and deadlines, Pak “recreates the cycle of life” in digital form, acknowledging that in a systemic artwork, impermanence and transformation are not byproducts but the very substance of the art.
+Even Pak's market dynamics often have temporal phases (for instance, The Fungible's escalating price tiers each day).
+By designing pieces with evolving states and deadlines, Pak \emph{``recreates the cycle of life''} in digital form, acknowledging that in a systemic artwork, impermanence and transformation are not byproducts but the very substance of the art.